Music Camp is coming to Central Kansas!

 West Jefferson, OH

-Lloyd has been a music instructor at Sarasota Christian School (Florida), Rosedale Bible Institute (Ohio) and Daystar University (Nairobi, Kenya).
-He holds a BA in Music Education (Eastern Mennonite College, 1971), and an MA in Music Education with a choral-conducting and vocal concentration (Ohio State University, 1987).
-He directed the Rosedale Chorale and other school/community choirs during his teaching years, and continues periodic musical activities ranging from weekend events to overseas choral tours.
-He is self-employed as a painter, handyman, commercial driver, choral / vocal resource person, and choral arranger/composer.
-He enjoys listening to music from a variety of historic and cultural genres, along with aviation, motorcycling, mechanical tinkering, travel, and more.
+Lloyd has been a music instructor at Sarasota Christian School (Florida), Rosedale Bible Institute (Ohio), and Daystar University (Nairobi, Kenya).
+He holds a BA in Music Education (Eastern Mennonite College), and an MA in Music Education with a choral conducting concentration (Ohio State University).
+He directed the Rosedale Chorale and other community and touring choirs during his active teaching years, served as a music resource among some Mennonite churches in Germany, and directed the Hope Singers (Poland) from 2004-2018.
+He continues periodic musical activity with teaching, choral events, and composition, and has an ongoing passion for congregational worship and singing.
+He is self-employed as a choral arranger and composer (lillychapelpress.com), handyman, painter, and commercial driver.
+Lloyd enjoys a variety of historic, new, and international music, private aviation, motorcycling, mechanical tinkering, travel, fascinating new things, and more.
 He is married to Mary (Slabaugh), formerly from Hartville, OH.

-Nolan teaches classes in music and physical education at Faith Mennonite High School and conducts the school choir, Faith Chorale.
-He graduated from West Chester University with a bachelor’s degree in Music Education.
-He has sung with numerous choirs including the Sharon Singers, Faith Builders Chorale, Oasis Chorale, and the Hope Singers.
-He enjoys reading, listening to free audio books, promoting Anabaptist thought, traveling, and coaching volleyball and basketball.
-He and his wife Alena live in Quarryville, PA and attend Rawlinsville Mennonite Church where Nolan serves as deacon.
+Nolan taught music and directed the Faith Chorale at Faith Mennonite High School for twenty years.
+Now a software developer, he continues to teach music on the side, including at Faith Builders winter term.
+He holds a Music Education degree from West Chester University and has sung with the Faith Builders Chorale, Oasis Chorale, and Hope Singers.
+He enjoys reading, listening to audio books, promoting Anabaptist thought, and traveling.
+He and his wife, Alena, live in Quarryville, PA with their daughter, Carita.
+They attend Rawlinsville Mennonite Church where Nolan serves as pastor.